reacton-js/reacton/README.md

 </html>
 ```

-The name of a Template component can be passed not in an attribute, but in the **name** property of its exported object, as is done for Inline components, for example:
+The name of a Template component can be passed not in an attribute, but in the **name** property of its exported object, as is done for Embedded components, for example:

 ```html
 <!DOCTYPE html>